Hilda Murrell: Murder

 Murrell was scheduled to present her paper "An Ordinary Citizen's View of Radioactive Waste Management" at the Sizewell B Inquiry, the first public planning inquiry into a new British nuclear power plant.
 On 21 March 1984 her home in Shrewsbury was burgled and a small amount of cash was taken.
 She was abducted in her own car, a white Renault 5, which many witnesses reported seeing being driven erratically through the town and past the police station during the lunch hour.
-The vehicle was soon reported abandoned in a country lane five miles outside Shrewsbury.
+The vehicle was soon reported abandoned in a country lane 8 km outside Shrewsbury.

 The West Mercia Police took another three days to find her body in a copse across a field from her car.
 She had been beaten and stabbed multiple times, but did not die from her injuries, instead succumbing to hypothermia.
 Her post-mortem was performed by Peter Acland who, together with the detective leading the case, Detective Chief Superintendent David Cole, wrote about this and other cases in The Detective and the Doctor: A Murder Casebook.

 One theory put forward was that Murrell was murdered by the British intelligence service MI5 during an operation against nuclear protesters.
-Hilda was the aunt of Commander Robert Green, Royal Navy (Retired), a former naval intelligence officer who was one of a handful of people privy to details of the sinking of the Argentine ship the General Belgrano, by the nuclear submarine during the 1982 Falklands War.
+Hilda was the aunt of Commander Robert Green, Royal Navy (retired), a former naval intelligence officer who was one of a handful of people privy to details of the sinking of the Argentine ship the General Belgrano, by the nuclear submarine during the 1982 Falklands War.